Cosmetic Eye Treatments

 Whilst we will endeavour to achieve your desired aesthetic outcome, please note that this is not always possible and perfect results cannot always be achieve.
 Where possible, we can offer minor surgical revisions following your initial procedure to correct and get closer to your desired goal.
 We would advise making your expectations clear when discussing your options with the surgeon.

-Cosmetic surgery is not always necessary, and a patient may choose a non-surgical procedure through a BOTOX® injection.
-This involves a consultant ophthalmologist injecting a measured dosage of BOTOX® into a specific area of the face where wrinkles are prevalent in order to harden up the skin and reduce the visibility of wrinkles.
+Cosmetic surgery is not always necessary, and a patient may choose a non-surgical procedure through an anti-wrinkle injection.
+This involves a consultant ophthalmologist injecting a measured dosage of anti-wrinkle fluid into a specific area of the face where wrinkles are prevalent in order to harden up the skin and reduce the visibility of wrinkles.
 The procedure is temporary and usually lasts for 3-5 months before requiring another dose of injections.

 Eyelid and Eyelid Bag Surgery